PREEMPT RT

-PREEMPT_RT was a set of out-of-tree patches for the Linux kernel which implement both hard and soft real-time computing capabilities.

-On September 20, 2024, PREEMPT_RT was fully merged and enabled in mainline Linux on the supported architectures x86, x86_64, RISC-V and ARM64.
+PREEMPT_RT is a feature of the Linux kernel which implements both hard and soft real-time computing capabilities.
+It was formerly maintained as a set of out-of-tree patches.
+On September 20, 2024, PREEMPT_RT was fully merged and enabled in mainline Linux on the supported architectures x86, x86_64, RISC-V, ARM, ARM64, and LoongArch.
 This made kernel v6.12 the first release to include baked-in real-time capability.